sulami/Medusa/readme.md

     |-template.html
     \-mswo

 Depending on the type of check, Medusa will check from the master or send a query to the peer, sends back the results.
 When a local module for a check is present, the check from the master will be prefered.
 Mswo (the medusa simple website output) is separate and will act as a separate daemon to parse the text output to a html-file for remote (and local) viewing.
-If you want, you can change ./mswo/template.html to change the layout, or write your own output parser.
+If you want to, you can write your own output parser as well.

 ## Now what do I do?